 Watch this logistic regression Machine Learning Video by Intellipaat:

 Without much delay, let’s get started.

-Before we dive into understanding what logistic regression is, let us see two scenarios and try and understand where to apply linear regression and where to apply logistic regression.
+Before we dive into understanding what logistic regression is and how we can build a model of Logistic Regression in Python, let us see two scenarios and try and understand where to apply linear regression and where to apply logistic regression.